Jump to a section:

 To maintain stability, XOLREMDI must be stored at the standard refrigerator temperature of 36°F to 46°F (2°C to 8°C).
 Talk to your healthcare provider for specific instructions.

-Your healthcare provider can help answer questions related to XOLREMDI treatment and can get you enrolled in X4Connect for financial assistance options or one-on-one education and support provided by an X4 Nurse Educator.* Please click here to have an X4 Nurse Educator reach out to you.
+Your healthcare provider can help answer questions related to XOLREMDI treatment and can get you enrolled in X4Connect for financial assistance options.

 If you miss a dose of XOLREMDI, take your next dose as scheduled the following morning, on an empty stomach.
 Do not take more than one XOLREMDI dose each day.